Siddharthsankaran/Plansoure-Dentist/README.md

 # Plansoure-Dentist
-I have attached only the Part that include the API and I'm not a UI automation Tester [Performance Engineer] Please config the CSV data set in Runner--> select file--> select the file with appropriate path --> Drag this collection and execute
+I have attached only the Part that include the API and I'm not a UI automation Tester [Performance Engineer].
+Please config the CSV data set in Runner--> select file--> select the file with appropriate path --> Drag this collection and execute

 output Screenshot1